flare-proto/flare-proto.github.io/docs/blog/posts/Flare/FlareLore.md

 Due to the sudden discovery about this partial shapeshifting, Flare developed a program that links gender to the `bio-sx` flag.

 ### Clothing
-Under normal situations, Flare prefers the metal armour, however Flare has been known to wear tanktops and croptops while fem.
+Under normal situations, Flare prefers metal armour, however Flare has been known to wear tanktops and croptops while fem.
 On occasion, Flare enjoys wear thighhighs and arm-warmers.

+- Most of the metal armor is removable
+    - Except connector rings and the visor

 ### Joke Lore
 - Flare growls like the AIM-9 Sidewinder